ktor-doc-jp/ktor-doc-jp/quickstart/zfaq.md

 ## Can I use ktor on Android?
 {: #android-support }

-Ktor 0.9.3 and lower is know to work on Android 7 or greater (API 24).
+Ktor is know to work on Android 7 or greater (API 24).
 It will fail in lower versions like Android 5.

 In unsupported versions it would fail with an exception similar to: